azzang/letter-s-with-squares/README.md

-# Thank You For the Opportunity!
+# Thank You for the Opportunity!
 See link above for live demo.